The best 30 places to photograph in Buenos Aires

 Prepare your camera:

-The most impressive detail on the external facade are the atlantes, sculpted by Troiano Troiani.
+The most impressive details on the external facade are the atlantes, sculpted by Troiano Troiani.
 The building interiors feature ceiling frescoes painted by the Italian artist Nazareno Orlandi, ornate carvings, crimson stage curtains, and many, many books.